Uniforms of the Royal Navy: Frock Coat Dress

 Frock Coat Dress (without epaulettes), worn by Edward, Prince of Wales as Captain, later King Edward VIII and Duke of Windsor, in 1931.

 This was introduced in 1847 and was divided into several categories: Frock Coat with epaulettes; which was worn with the bicorn hat and medals, Frock Coat without epaulettes, which was worn with the peaked cap.
-It became official 'working dress' in 1858.
+It became official "working dress" in 1858.
 It was altered in 1933 by having only four buttons (instead of five) each side, three of which were to be buttoned.
 This enabled longer lapels to be incorporated, reflecting civilian fashions of the time.

-Frock Coat Dress was (like Full Dress) placed in abeyance and 'landed' in 1939, and although not formally abolished was not worn until it was finally abolished in 1949.
+Frock Coat Dress was (like Full Dress) placed in abeyance and "landed" in 1939, and although not formally abolished was not worn until it was finally abolished in 1949.
 A modified version of this uniform is still worn, usually with peaked cap and without epaulettes, by the Master and Elder Brethren of Trinity House.
 Uniquely, Masters at Arms in the Royal Navy wore a single-breasted version of the Frock coat, that was discontinued in the 1950s.

 Battledress

 This was not introduced until comparatively late in World War II, in contrast to its Army and RAF equivalents.
 From 1941, Army battledress was approved for use by Royal Navy personnel until 1943, when a Navy Blue version of battledress was introduced to be used only by the Royal Navy.
-Battledress stock from WW2 was still being worn at BRNC Dartmouth by Officers under Training (OUTs – now known as cadets or YOs – Young Officers) until the late 1980s.
+Battledress stock from WW2 was still being worn at BRNC Dartmouth until the late 1980s.
 It was used as a formal ceremonial uniform until those officers received their bespoke tailored outfits towards the end of training.

-No. 8 Action Working Dress
+No. 8 / No. 4 Action Working Dress

-The working uniform introduced after the Second World War, and still (in 2025) being phased out by No. 4 Dress.
-This uniform was composed of a white, collared shirt for officers and petty officers, with a Navy blue tie, a blue, collared shirt for ratings, without a tie, dark blue trousers (darker than the shirt worn by ratings), with or without a Navy blue pullover.
-Headgear was normally a Navy blue beret with a metal badge, but caps were also worn with this dress.
+The working uniform introduced after the Second World War, and was only fully phased out by RNPCS in 2025 for Sea Cadet units.
+This uniform was composed of a light blue, collared shirt for all ranks and rates, with or without a Navy blue pullover, dark blue trousers and steaming boots.
+Headgear was normally a Navy blue beret with a metal badge, but caps were also worn with this dress for ceremonial functions.
 Rank was worn on slides on shoulder straps of shirt of pullover by all ranks.
-Originally cotton, poly-cotton versions had become the norm by the 1982 Falklands War, resulting in serious injuries and disfigurement when the polyester melted on burning ships.
-The No. 4 uniform that replaces it is known as "Improved Action Work Dress" due to its fire-retardent properties.
+Originally cotton, poly-cotton versions had become the norm by the 1982 Falklands War, resulting in serious injuries and disfigurement when the polyester melted when exposed to the extreme heat of burning vessels, and leading to reform of clothing standards.
+The No. 4 uniform that replaced No. 8 AWD was referred to as "Improved Action Work Dress" due to its fire-retardant properties, but was visually identical.